httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 # Security Considerations

-The size of most types defined by Structured Headers is not limited; as a result, extremely large fields could be an attack vector (e.g., for resource consumption).
+The size of most types defined by Structured Fields is not limited; as a result, extremely large fields could be an attack vector (e.g., for resource consumption).
 Most HTTP implementations limit the sizes of individual fields as well as the overall header or trailer section size to mitigate such attacks.

-It is possible for parties with the ability to inject new HTTP fields to change the meaning of a Structured Header.
+It is possible for parties with the ability to inject new HTTP fields to change the meaning of a Structured Field.
 In some circumstances, this will cause parsing to fail, but it is not possible to reliably fail in all such circumstances.

 --- back